-Paolo Lucarelli: According to Diodorus Siculus, the Egyptian priests found in their registers the informations that Orpheus, Museum, Melampus, Daedalus, Homer, Lycurgus, Solon, Plato, Pythagoras, Eudoxus, Democritus had come as disciples on the banks of the Nile (1).
+Paolo Lucarelli: According to Diodorus Siculus, the Egyptian priests found in their registers the information that Orpheus, Museum, Melampus, Daedalus, Homer, Lycurgus, Solon, Plato, Pythagoras, Eudoxus, Democritus had come as disciples on the banks of the Nile (1).
 Plutarch gave precise information about places and teachers, “… the wisest among the Greeks: Solon, Thales, Plato, Eudoxus, Pythagoras, Lycurgus, and also … came to Egypt and met with priests.
-They say that Eudoxus was a disciple of Chnoufis of Memphis, Solon of Sonchis of Sais, Pythagoras of Enufis of Heliopolis.
+They say that Eudoxus was a disciple of Chnoufis of Memphis, Solon of Sonchis of Sais, and Pythagoras of Enufis of Heliopolis.
 It seems it was especially Pythagoras to remain so impressed and admired of these men, to transfuse their tendency to symbolism and mystery in his doctrines adapting them to an enigmatic form (2).

 Iamblichus confirmed, citing Hermes as master: “.. the ancient stelae of Hermes, which long time ago had been thoroughly studied by Plato and Pythagoras and formed their philosophy …” (3).

-Concerning Pythagoras, in particular, this tradition was deeply rooted, it testified to Isocrates, pointing to the Egyptian religion: “If I did not have to rush up, I would say many wonderful things about their piety (of Egyptians), I’m not the only one that sees it or the first; but many have already known, both men of today and people of the past.
+Concerning Pythagoras, in particular, this tradition was deeply rooted, it testified to Isocrates, pointing to the Egyptian religion: “If I did not have to rush up, I would say many wonderful things about their piety (of Egyptians), I’m not the only one that sees it or the first, but many have already known, both men of today and people of the past.
 Among these was Pythagoras of Samos, who went to Egypt and made himself their disciple, first brought to Greece the study of all sorts of philosophy and more than others took care of the sacrifices and religious ceremonies “(4).

 We must confess, therefore, that having to make a choice, we are attracted by the image of a repository of sacred knowledge, where you just let it filter out a sigh to generate a thought of art.
-This would then the truly unfathomable mystery of an Egypt that was never revealed and that remains untouchable in the millennia?
+This would then be the truly unfathomable mystery of an Egypt that was never revealed and that remains untouchable in the millennia.

 We now read the hieroglyphics, the “sacred writing”, which was used continuously and with very slight changes from the beginning of the third millennium to the first century BC.
-We read, or better, decipher, because there is no knowledge of the vocalization of the ancient people who lived in that land which the Greeks called “Aigyptos,” the Egyptian KA-PTAH-HUT, the land of the “Ka” of Ptah (7).
-We decipher them with unease, because it is enough to just depth their lyrics to discover that we do not understand them, are they so alien to our common thinking.
+We read, or better, decipher because there is no knowledge of the vocalization of the ancient people who lived in that land which the Greeks called “Aigyptos,” the Egyptian KA-PTAH-HUT, the land of the “Ka” of Ptah (7).
+We decipher them with unease because it is enough to just depth their lyrics to discover that we do not understand them, are they so alien to our common thinking?

-Just in the first instance it will be enough the fact that in the language of the people that all described as very religious, you have not found any word to mean “religion” or “devotion” or “faith”.
+Just in the first instance, it will be enough the fact that in the language of the people that all described as very religious, you have not found any word to mean “religion” or “devotion” or “faith”.
 The use, taken from Coptic to translate with “god” or “goddess” the word NETER (8) also seems very questionable: the scholars had to admit that this term probably does not at all correspond to the image or emotion it arouses in us.

-We note that the pythagorean sign representing it is a painted ax, perhaps from stone, tucked into a long wooden handle.
+We note that the Pythagorean sign representing it is a painted ax, perhaps from stone, tucked into a long wooden handle.
 The colors show that it was secured with leather straps or ropes.
-It seems indisputable represented as a weapon and menacing destructive aspect.
+It seems indisputably represented as a weapon and menacing destructive aspect.
 Perhaps the “power” is its most likely significance, to indicate in what we now call “God”, a particular form of that universal power, eternal and invincible, always terrible, which is the basis of the same event.

-Also the “secret fire” must be “manufactured” by the artist in his/her early works.
+Also, the “secret fire” must be “manufactured” by the artist in his/her early works.
 It can sometimes be depicted as an angel with the symbol of the apostle Matthew whom we owe the Gospel of Science, of Maat, the order-justice-truth which is opposed to chaos.
 Daughter of the demiurge, the gods live and love in her.
 Together with Life, the symbol of which is often correlated (10), represents the element of conservation, particularly the one that should be maintained because the rest continue to be.
-In hermeticism we would say that it is the saline principle embodiment of every possible source, and the crystal order for excellence in nature.
-The glyph of the goddess shows her squatting: she gave rise the time and to the astrological symbol of Virgo, an earth sign.
+In hermeticism, we would say that it is the saline principle embodiment of every possible source and the crystal order for excellence in nature.
+The glyph of the goddess shows her squatting: she gave rise to the time and to the astrological symbol of Virgo, an earth sign.
 I the composition of the word MAAT appears in the “cubit”, the instrument used to measure.
-As the degrees of fire should be carefully, “geometrically,” said the ancient alchemical texts, measured as not to spoil the Opera.
+As the degrees of fire should be careful, “geometrically,” said the ancient alchemical texts, measured as not to spoil the Opera.

-In that Greece that would not have learned anything from Egypt, Maat was leading to the etymology of words involving the ideas of reason and measure, “Mathema,” discipline, science, “mathèmatikós” mathematical “mathesis’, a measure of learning “mathétéuo,” instruct “metron,” measure.
+In that Greece that would not have learned anything from Egypt, Maat was led to the etymology of words involving the ideas of reason and measure, “Mathema,” discipline, science, “mathèmatikós” mathematical “mathesis’, a measure of learning “mathétéuo,” instruct “metron,” measure.

 Fantasies badly accommodated to a disappeared mystery.
 Tat or Thoth, who the Greeks called Hermes Trismegistus, taught: “Ignore, therefore, O Asclepius, that Egypt is a copy of the sky, or, rather, the place where move and are projected here below all the transactions which govern and put to work all the forces of heaven?
 Indeed, to say the very truth, our land is the temple of the world.
 And yet, given that the wises should include all the things to come, there’s one that you need to know.
-There will come a time when it will seem that the Egyptians have honored their gods in vain, in the piety of their hearts, with a regular worship …
+There will come a time when it will seem that the Egyptians have honored their gods in vain, in the piety of their hearts, with regular worship …

-“… Then this most holy land, home to shrines and temples, and will be completely covered with the dead and their tombs.
+“… Then this holiest land, home to shrines and temples, and will be completely covered with the dead and their tombs.
 O Egypt, Egypt, your all cults will not be left than fables, and the same will seem incredible to your posterity, and only the words engraved in stone will survive to tell your acts of mercy .. “(11).

 Only “stories” then, and “words of stone “will ambiguously remain to tell the Egyptian wisdom.
 Myths and symbols, misunderstood iconography, preserved in mysterious ways, submitted to the senses of the patient full of ignorance, proposed to the disbelief of passers-by who mistake them for naive art products, or card games.
-Beautiful walls of pints, imaginative papyrus, descriptions of hell, which we read puzzled, as the facades of cathedrals badly in their comment on hypothetical and meaningless repetition of vices, virtues and crafts.
+Beautiful walls of pints, imaginative papyrus, descriptions of hell, which we read puzzled, as the facades of cathedrals badly in their comment on hypothetical and meaningless repetition of vices, virtues, and crafts.

-The only missing thing, to these scholars, one last step to replace the image of secular science, that of a “sacred physics”, because they find themselves in a consistent agreement with Dom Pernety when he wrote: “The Hermetic Philosophers say that we must understand all stories the Egyptians in a quite different way from what they present to the mind at first.
+The only missing thing, to these scholars, is one last step to replace the image of secular science, that of a “sacred physics” because they find themselves in consistent agreement with Dom Pernety when he wrote: “The Hermetic Philosophers say that we must understand all stories the Egyptians in a quite different way from what they present to the mind at first.
 They had not invented all these names and these tales, but for the common people to be not allowed to discover the true way of making gold and the universal medicine … “(13).